nikitalita/NuMicro-8051-prog/README.md

 This is designed for both the Raspberry Pi and Arduino targets.

-Raspberry Pi can be compiled linked with either pigpio or libgpiod.
+Raspberry Pi can be compiled linked with either pigpio or libgpiod. pigpio was added primarily because it has around 10x lower latency than libgpiod, which is useful for glitching attacks.
+Note: pigpio only supports Pi 4 and lower, Pi 5 can only be used with libgpiod.

 The Arduino version implements the ISP protocol, and acts like a regular ISP programmer with extended functionality.
 It can be used with `nuvoispy`.